-- Use Brokerage when services are directly related to discharge planning for the purpose of coordinating placement of the client upon discharge. - Use keywords like "Placement" or Discharge Planning" in the narrative. - For services not related to placement or discharge planning, document services using the "Other Non-Billable" service procedure.
+- Use Brokerage when services are directly related to discharge planning for the purpose of coordinating placement of the client upon discharge. - Use keywords like "Placement" or Discharge Planning" in the narrative. - For services not related to placement or discharge planning, document services using the Non-Billable versions of the service procedure, or "Other Non-Billable Chart Note" service procedure.

-Lockouts for Brokerage Services
+Lockouts for Brokerage Services (See also Lockouts and Limitations)

 - IMDs (Institutions for Mental Disease), MHRCs (Mental Health Rehabilitation Centers), Jail, and Juvenile Hall: No Medi-Cal claimable services, including Brokerage services.
-Use only non-billable procedure and for Jail or Juvenile Hall, use location code "Jail". - Acute Psychiatric Inpatient: May use Brokerage if service activity is related to coordinating placement within 30 days of discharge for up to 3 nonconsecutive 30 day periods.
+Use only Non-Billable procedures and for Jail or Juvenile Hall, use location code "Jail." - Acute Psychiatric Inpatient: May use Brokerage if service activity is related to coordinating placement within 30 days of discharge for up to 3 nonconsecutive 30-day periods.